xalaida/laravel-nuxt-docker/README.md

 source aliases.sh
 ```

-Now, to run any artisan command, you can use:
+Now to run any artisan command you can use:

 ```bash
 artisan make:model Product